alihanekiz/nlp-edu/README.md

 Furthermore you also have to install the haystack library question generation pipeline.
 You can find a proper installation guide [here](https://docs.haystack.deepset.ai/docs/installation).
 Make sure to check for compatibility beforehand.

+If you installed Python via the data science platform Anaconda, make sure to freshly install the latest version of Python via the official [website](https://www.python.org/downloads/).
+This is recommended, as the haystack lib is not compatible with the Python package provided by Anaconda.

 ## Structure

 TODO: add project structure description.